ORBAT/S4QS-RS/README.md

 # S4QS-RS
 S4QS-RS reads S3 object creation events from SQS and copies data from S3 to Redshift using COPY with S3 manifests (see Redshift's [COPY](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) documentation for more information.)
-Data is copied into time series tables with configurable rotation periods and retention, and rolling views with a configurable amount of time series tables are created.

-View creation is done so that adding or removing columns from time series tables doesn't break the view; missing columns are filled in with `NULL as [missing_col_name]` in the view queries.

 See the [S3 documentation](http://docs.aws.amazon.com/AmazonS3/latest/UG/SettingBucketNotifications.html) for more information about setting up the object creation events.
 Note that if you publish the events to SNS and then subscribe your SQS queue to the SNS topic, you **must** set the "Raw Message Delivery" subscription attribute to "**True**".

+Data is copied into time series tables with configurable rotation periods and retention, and multiple rolling views with different periods can be created.
+View creation is done so that adding or removing columns from time series tables doesn't break the view; missing columns are filled in with `NULL as [missing_col_name]` in the view queries.

+More details about how S4QS-RS works in the [configuration section](#configuration).

 ## Installation